Employer Disclaimer, Reservation of Right to Monitor

 Quon and some of his text correspondents (plaintiffs) sued, claiming the department, a government agency, had violated their Fourth Amendment right to be free from unreasonable search.

 The court ruled plaintiffs had reasonable expectations of privacy in the messages.
 Even though the department's formal policy disclaimed that expectation, the supervisor nullified it by saying the department would not examine the messages.
-The court went on to conclude the department conducted an unreasonable search of messages, thus infringing Fourth Amendment rights.
+[The police department appealed to the US Supreme Court.
+The Supreme Court ruled found a rationale for ruling in favor of the police department.
+But it did not dismiss the logic of the lower court that a supervisor could nullify formal department policy.]

 So, as a policy matter, what is an employer to do?
 It is hard to avoid informal statements (such as from Quon's supervisor) that are construed to invalidate formal privacy disclaimers.